-The conservation team has identified five approach options that might be employed to develop an implementation strategy to achieve conservation savings.
+The conservation team has identified four approach options that might be employed to develop an implementation strategy to achieve conservation savings.
 The Steering Committee may select any or all of these options in directing the conservation team to prepare a conservation implementation strategy.
-There are various options available to be included in development of an implementation strategy as identified below.
-The options consist of Planning Tools and Regional Options.
-The Planning Tools are designed to assist the Districts and water users in developing conservation plans and in achieving conservation savings.
-The Regional Options are actions that can be implemented to achieve conservation savings.